-Loss on Issuance of securities in Recapitalization Transaction
+Loss on Issuance of securities in Recapitalization Transaction (As Restated)

-As part of the recapitalization transaction on March 22, 2021, we issued common stock, warrants and resprentative units and received gross proceeds of \$11.7 million.
+As part of the recapitalization transaction on March 22, 2021, we issued common stock, warrants and representative units and received gross proceeds of \$11.7 million.
 After allocating the proceeds received to the full fair value of warrants that were determined to be liabilities, the remaining proceeds were less than the total transaction costs, which included the full fair value of backstop warrants issued as part of the transaction costs.
 The excess transaction costs were recorded as a loss on the statement of operations and comprehensive loss for the six months ended June 30, 2021.

-Change in Fair Value of Warrant Liability
+Change in Fair Value of Derivative Liabilities (As Restated)

-In accordance with FASB ASC 470, "Debt - Debt with Conversion and Other Options" ("ASC Topic 470") and FASB ASC 820, Fair Value Measurements and Disclosures ("ASC Topic 820"), we measured the fair value of our warrants that were recorded at their fair value and recognized as liabilities as of June 30.
-2021, and recorded \$4.5 million in other income for the six months ended June 30.
+In accordance with FASB ASC 470, "Debt - Debt with Conversion and Other Options" ("ASC Topic 470") and FASB ASC 820, Fair Value Measurements and Disclosures ("ASC Topic 820"), we measured the fair value of our warrants and representative units that were recorded at their fair value and recognized as liabilities as of June 30.
+2021, and recorded \$9.7 million in other income for the six months ended June 30.
 2021.

-Net Loss
+Net Loss (As Restated)

-As a result of the foregoing, our net loss was \$19.1 million for the six months ended June 30, 2021, representing a decrease of \$4.4 million, or 29.6%, compared to \$14.8 million for the six months ended June 30, 2020.
+As a result of the foregoing, our net loss was \$24.9 million for the six months ended June 30, 2021, representing a decrease of \$101 million, or 68.8%, compared to \$14.8 million for the six months ended June 30, 2020.